 2023 Gordon Cooper Dr Shawnee, OK 74801 (405) 273-0202

 Name: Bank of Cherokee County

 Year Established: 1907

 Bank of Cherokee County

 Bank of Cherokee County was founded in 1907, the year Indian Territory and Oklahoma Territory united as the State of Oklahoma.
 This native-owned bank was founded by a group of prominent members of the Cherokee Nation.
-As the only bank in the town of Hulbert, Oklahoma, and with branches in Tahlequah and Park Hill, Oklahoma, Bank of Cherokee County sees its responsibilities extending beyond what is usually thought of as “ordinary” banking functions.
-Unlike "ordinary" banks, Bank of Cherokee County invests 95% of deposits back into Cherokee County.
+As the only bank in the town of Hulbert, Oklahoma, and with branches in Tahlequah and Park Hill, Oklahoma, the Bank of Cherokee County sees its responsibilities extending beyond what is usually thought of as “ordinary” banking functions.
+Unlike "ordinary" banks, the Bank of Cherokee County invests 95% of deposits back into Cherokee County.

-Community reinvestment is nothing new to Bank of Cherokee County.
+Community reinvestment is nothing new to the Bank of Cherokee County.
 Since the bank’s founding at the turn of the century, its mission has been to serve its community.

 Main Office and Bank, Hulbert

 110 E. Main Hulbert, OK 74441 (918) 772-2572